Villa El Tato

-Villa El Tato is an urban fragment (fraccionamiento) in the Canelones Department of southern Uruguay.
-It is part of the wider metropolitan area of Montevideo.
+Villa El Tato is a subdivision founded in 1900 in the department of Canelones, in southern Uruguay.
+It is part of the metropolitan area of Montevideo.

 Geography

 Location

 It is one of several urban fragments that are situated among the city of Pando to the northeast, Joaquín Suárez to the northwest, Colonia Nicolich and the Carrasco International Airport to the southwest and Ciudad de la Costa to the south and southeast.
 It is located on the street Camino de los Horneros, which is the first parallel east of Route 101.

 Population

 In 2011, Villa El Tato had a population of 615.